-Four years ago, I transitioned from a stressful desk job to being to a stay at home mom.
+Several years ago, I transitioned from a stressful desk job to being to a stay at home mom.

 Living Beyond Our Means: Could We Ever Live on One Income?

-Making the initial jump from a comfortable two-earner household without kids to a single income household with a little one was not an easy.
+Making the initial jump from a comfortable two-earner household without kids to a single income household with a little one was not easy.
 We were used to spending our money willy nilly without any pressing responsibilities to consider.

 If we had been smart, we would have never lived like we had two incomes in the first place.
-Instead, we spent nearly everything we had left over after retirement contributions each month (thank goodness at least we saved for retirement along the way!
-LOL) on eating out, home improvements, and long weekend trips.
+Instead, we spent nearly everything we had left over after retirement contributions each month (thank goodness at least we saved for retirement along the way or I’d have yet another money thing to stress out about!) on eating out, home improvements, and long weekend trips.